-Airplane taken from Seattle-Tacoma International Airport has crashed
+Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound

 This is a developing story and will be updated.

-Dominic Gates, Mike Carter and Evan Bush contributed to this report.
+Staff reporters Dominic Gates, Mike Carter and Evan Bush contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.